InflictedPDNK/AtlassianTest/README.md

 - Regex support
 - JSON output of resulting Tagged String
 - Separate resulting object for further extensions (like more output formats and analysis)
-- Built-in web page retrieval for data prefetching
+- Builtin web page retrieval for data prefetching
--

 ## Dependencies
 The only external library which is used is Jsoup.
 This was required for easy Html parsing and network connection to satisfy the original goals.